aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/psd-layer-management-effects/render-exposure-adjustment-layer-psd/_index.md

 im.save(pngExportPath, saveOptions);  // Save as PNG
 ```

-Here, `PngOptions` is used to configure the PNG export settings. `PngColorType.TruecolorWithAlpha` ensures that the PNG file retains color depth and transparency.
+Using `PngOptions` with `TruecolorWithAlpha` ensures the exported PNG retains full color depth and any transparency from the PSD.

-## Step 5: Add a New Exposure Adjustment Layer
+### Step 5: Add a New Exposure Adjustment Layer

-If you want to add a new exposure adjustment layer to an existing PSD file, you can do so with the following code:
+If you need to **add a new exposure adjustment layer** to an existing document, use the following code:

 ```java
 String sourceFileName = dataDir + "PhotoExample.psd";  // Source PSD file path